 People have had to contend with this since at least as far back as the European settlers generally had poor knowledge of the land and how to live in it.
 All but decimating the original tallgrass prairie in favor of crops like corn, farmers have pushed the plains into a dangerous boom/bust cycle.
 Water tables have been decimated by constant irrigation.
 Though locals have so far successfully protested the laying of the Keystone XL Pipeline through the Sandhills region and over the Ogallala Aquifer, Nebraska has generally been poorly handled as an ecological model.
 According to the National Park Service’s page “Prairies and Grasslands” for Homestead National Monument of America in Nebraska, only 4% of the prairie remains, though I am not sure if this means 4% in Nebraska or 4% in the country—I fear it is the latter.
 The Sandhills cranes are still a wonder each spring, gathering in long chains of white wings above the river like a moving backbone against the sky, but one can’t help but feel these are pressured in particular ways.

 Driving through Nebraska, though, you wouldn’t think that the long shadows of fields of corn are precisely the scars of a vanished prairie.
 Or, rather, a particular kind of silencing, a covering of the loss of the prairie.
 At least, when I moved back to Nebraska in my mid-teens (having moved to Missouri with my family when I was three), I didn’t think of the corn as unnatural—what can be unnatural about something so green, forming rows and rows of quiet on a late summer afternoon?
 Such environmental degradation may disguise itself, but the land bears other kinds of scars, too, particularly when the harvest exposes what lies underneath: the flat, low hills darken to brown in winter and run the length of a lead-sealed sky with barbed wire fences.
 Abandoned barns—whether from newer models going in, economic collapse, or the population bleeding into surrounding states like Colorado—are left flayed and clawed paintless by the constant wind.
 Everything is drained colorless by ice.
 Erosion of all literal and figurative kinds abounds.
-Even in summer, when floods sometimes spill over the highway and make a kind of second world out of the few paper birch trees planted here and there, it is worth remembering that the rivers would no longer be recognizable to even the original European settlers of the area.
+Even in summer, when floods sometimes spill over the highway and make a kind of second world out of the few paper birch trees planted here and there, it is worth remembering that the rivers would no longer be recognizable to even the earlier generations of white colonizers who murdered indigenous peoples and destroyed indigenous land management practices, replacing these systems with unnatural, ineffective, destructive systems of the area.
 They have been rerouted and channeled away, ghosting off like the prairie that was here.

 My mentor, a poet and horseman, always talked about this, but I only began to worry for the region after several years of hating it.
 It is difficult to care for a place like Nebraska with its particular combination of fraught history, eye-watering flatness and wind, and rural culture that’s often felt like anything but the postcard version of small-town America painted on logos of milk cartons.
 Ashfall, and the people I met there, helped me care—because I learned more about the state’s history, its troubled and disrupted chronology, and I developed history of my own with it.
 I developed a body of knowledge.
 It’s the state where I discovered poetry as an alternative method to narrative, when fiction and its insistence on constructing full story started to elude me.
 It’s the state where I learned to navigate my illness that late winter and early spring, driving around with my father to photograph abandoned barns despite the freezing wind and discovering that healing is so often an act of attention, both inside and out.